Skinamarink

 I did see that through different shots, doors and windows would disappear.
 There also seems to be an entity that is talking to these children, telling them what to do.
 If they disobey, it becomes even scarier.
 I should also point out that this takes place back in 1995.
 Kevin tries to figure out where his father and mother are, as well as what happens to his younger sister.

 That is where I’ll leave fleshing out the synopsis a bit more and introducing to the characters that we hear.
 Where I should start is that this is avant-garde.
 The director did interesting things with the camerawork.
-The angles are of things that are high up or low.
+The angles are of things that are high up or down low.
 Things are out of focus.
 We don’t get the traditional seeing our characters and framing them.
 This is partially why it is a hard movie to talk about.
-We are getting this late at night and hard to see.
+It is more of an experience.
+This takes place late at night and is difficult to see.
 It also feels like they’re filming this on a video camera so it is snowy as well as a bit distorted.
 This all adds to this odd atmosphere the movie has.
+It does make you think you might see something in the darkness even if there isn’t.

 Already this is a polarizing movie as well.
 What makes this work for me is a bit of nostalgia.
 It took me back to my sister and I staying up late watching old cartoons.
-My dad had a couple of VHS tapes with them recorded.
-They were always ones from before us being born.
+My dad recorded a couple of VHS tapes with them.
+They were always ones from before either of us were born.
 I’m not entirely sure how or where they were recorded from.
 Regardless, we would watch them over and over as we stayed up as late as could.
 This brings in that irrational fear of something evil being in the dark which is what I was scared of at that age.

 Since we don’t ever see our characters, it is hard to give praise to the acting.
 The voices of everyone is good so I’ll give credit to Jaime Hill as the mom.
 Lucas Paul and Ross Paul as Kevin and dad respectively.
 Tetreault has a cute voice as the younger Kaylee as well.
 It was adorable.

 In conclusion, this is a hard movie to talk about.
 We don’t get a normal narrative.
 This is quite experimental.
 I liked it to an extent.
 It is uncomfortable.
 I also had hard time following things as well.
+This concept of Kevin being in a coma helped me to enjoy this more and seems to explain things for me.
 This is more of a movie that you need to experience.
 It would actually make an interesting double feature with something like Mad God.
 I can’t recommend this to everyone though.
 The arthouse crowd might get something from this.
 I would say to give it a chance though, especially if you’re intrigued.